abhinaba-ghosh/protractor-css-booster/README.md

 Any pull request is welcome keeping proper code structure.

-If works for you, dont forget to give a star.
+If works for you, dont forget to give a star. :star2: :star: :star: :star:

 _- Copyright &copy; 2019- [Abhinaba Ghosh](https://www.linkedin.com/in/abhinaba-ghosh-9a2ab8a0/)_